Holidoit Logo

 Arona

-Arona is one of the most beautiful towns on the lower lake.
-An obligatory stop is certainly a visit to the Sancarlone, the colossal statue (height 35.1o m) of St. Charles Borromeo, who was born in this town.
+Arona è one of the mostù beautiful towns of the lower lake.
+Obligatory stop è certainly the visit to the Sancarlone, the colossal statue (height 35.1o m) of St. Charles Borromeo, born in this townà.

 Sancarlone of Arona